 - FinCEN Form 114 will not be submitted with your tax return.
 Instead, it must be submitted electronically using a specific procedure.

-- As with Form 8938, failing to file FinCEN Form 114 when you are required to do so can lead to criminal penalties in addition to any associated financial penalties.
+- As with Form 8938, failing to file FinCEN Form 114 when you are required to do so can lead to criminal penalties.
+This is in addition to any associated financial penalties.

 Below is a chart that breaks down the specific differences between these two forms.
 Information is obtained directly from the IRS.